treble-snake/config-update-tool/README.md

 * **inputFile** - absolute or relative to cwd path to the input config template file
 * **outputFile** - absolute or relative to cwd path to the config output file
 * **backupRequired** - if true, tool will make attempt to create a backup copy of the output file
+* **isForce** - if true, tool will take template values and won't ask for user prompt

 These options will **NOT** be overwritten by command line arguments.